Middlesbrough in North Yorkshire

 Middlesbrough's best nearby waterfalls can be found at Catrigg Force, Lockin Garth Force, Whitfield Gill Force, Slape Wath Waterfall, Mill Gill Force, Cotter Force, and Aysgill Force.

-Historic Monuments to visit near Middlesbrough include Bolton Abbey, Culloden Tower, and Robin Hood's Well (Fountains).
+Middlesbrough's best nearby historic monuments can be found at Bolton Abbey, Culloden Tower, and Robin Hood's Well (Fountains).

 There are a several good rivers and streams in the Middlesbrough area like Whitfield Beck, Mill Gill, Hardraw Beck, River Wharfe, and Walden Beck at West Burton.

-Towns to visit near Middlesbrough include Hawes, Skipton, Grassington, Richmond, Middlesbrough, Harrogate, and Settle.
+The area around Middlesbrough boasts some of the best towns including Hawes, Skipton, Grassington, Richmond, Middlesbrough, Harrogate, and Settle.

-Don't miss Great Douk Cave, White Scar Cave, Yordas Cave, Janet's Cave, Gaping Gill, Horseshoe Cave, and Jubilee Cave's caves if visiting the area around Middlesbrough.
+There are a several good caves in the Middlesbrough area like Great Douk Cave, White Scar Cave, Yordas Cave, Gaping Gill, Janet's Cave, Horseshoe Cave, and Jubilee Cave.

 The area close to Middlesbrough boasts some of the best country parks including Brimham Rocks.